msande231/msande231.github.io/syllabus.markdown

 - Crawford & Gillespie (2016) "What is a flag for?
 Social media reporting tools and the vocabulary of complaint," New Media & Society.
 - Gillespie (2021) "Custodians of the Internet platforms, content moderation, and the hidden decisions that shape social media," Yale University Press.

-True and false news:
-- Friggeri et al. (2014) "Rumor cascades," ICWSM.
-- Goel et al. (2016) "The Structural Virality of Online Diffusion," Management Science.
-- Vosoughi et al. (2018) "The spread of true and false news online," Science.
-- Allen et al. (2020) "Evaluating the fake news problem at the scale of the information ecosystem," Science Advances.
-- Hosseinmardi et al. (2021) "Examining the consumption of radical content on YouTube," PNAS.
-- Juul, Ugander (2022) "Comparing information diffusion mechanisms by matching on cascade size," PNAS.

 Birdwatch aka Community Notes:
 - Wojcik et al. (2022) "Birdwatch: Crowd Wisdom and Bridging Algorithms can Inform Understanding and Reduce the Spread of Misinformation," arXiv.